 After the pilot project ended, BankFive decided to continue offering the same loan in the name of Affordable Smart Dollar Loan Program.

-Eligible borrowers could borrow smart dollar loans of up to $1,000 and there are no origination fees or prepayment penalties.
+Eligible borrowers could borrow small loans of up to $1,000 and there are no origination fees or prepayment penalties.
 The bank offers a low fixed interest rate at 5.00% APR and loan terms of up to 36 months.